erics273/learning-angular4-with-timely/08-creating-a-component-with-data-binding.md

 ## Data Binding the Button's Disabled State

-A little bit of research show that you can control the value of the `disabled` property of the `<button>` using Angular.
+A little bit of research shows that you can control the value of the `disabled` property of the `<button>` using Angular.